andy-a-d-nguyen/problem-solving-patterns/data-structures/singly-linked-lists/singly-linked-list.md

 - Set the head property on the list to be that newly created node
 - Increment length by 1
 - Return the list

+## Get

+Retrieving a node by its position in a linked list

+### Get Pseudocode

+- The function should accept an index
+- If the index is less than zero or greater than or equal to the length of the list, return null
+- Loop through the list until you reach the index and return the node at that specific index